 It was in fact a different world then.

 My present wife, Winnie, entered this country legally as my wife.
 After an Internet courtship I traveled to China, we married, then I came back home and filed for her spousal visa while she waited in China.
 The visa process took 20 months and direct intervention by the office of Senator Thad Cochran (R-MS).
 It was a brutal, emotionally exhausting process, that could have easily wrecked our new marriage.
 I am not ashamed to say that if I had known in advance how horrible the process of gaining Winnie’s visa was going to be I would have moved to China instead.
 After gaining Winnie’s visa I would never fault anybody who does not comply with the dysfunctional farce of bureaucracy that constitutes our present immigration process.

 Winnie is now an American citizen who votes.

 For those people screaming about “illegal immigrant,” I remind them about the Chinese Exclusion Act of 1882, which was all about banning Chinese nationals from coming to America, after earlier Chinese immigrants helped build our first transnational railway line and other early national infrastructure projects.
 Later immigration laws were also about setting quotas or outright bans on various ethnic groups and nationalities of people wishing to come to America, quotas and bans which reflected the prevailing public prejudices and stereotypes.
-First it was Asian peoples, then southern European peoples, and now Hispanic peoples.
+First it was Asian people, then southern European people, and now Hispanic people.